-2. Production Technology
+1. Production Technology

+(Mechanical, Industrial and Aeronautical Engineering and Naval Architecture students must take this option.)
 Description and appraisal of the processes classified as: forming from liquid or solid, material removal, material joining.
 Machines.
 Analysis of the primary functions of the machine tools and an appraisal of their limitations.
 Principles of operation of common machine tools and illustrations of their use.

-3. Introduction to Chemical Engineering
+2. Introduction to Chemical Engineering